-Thinly populated by a fascinating mixture of cultures and religions, this area is beautiful and wild, with looming rocks rising sharply from the earth and dreamy wewas (reservoirs) with their circling storks and eagles, flashing kingfishers and their beautiful water lilies.
+The Puttalam district, an area northwest of Colombo, is a secret treasure trove long left untouched by mass tourism.
+Thinly populated by a fascinating mixture of cultures and religions, this northwestern province is beautiful and wild, with looming rocks rising sharply from the earth and dreamy wewas (reservoirs) with their circling storks and eagles, flashing kingfishers and beautiful water lilies.

-Further inland, The Mudhouse is a unique experiment in simple village style living and excellent local excursions and activities.
+Further inland, The Mudhouse is a unique experiment in simple village-style living and excellent local excursions and activities.
 It is an eco-retreat near the mysterious and beautiful Paramakanda Rock Temple, far away from the beaten track.
-Bicycles come with the room and exploring this rural area is a joy.
+Bicycles come with the room, and exploring this rural area is a joy.